Intelligence and Information Propagation in Bees

 - Phoebe A. Koenig, Michael L. Smith, Logan H. Horowitz, Daniel M. Palmer, and Kirstin Petersen.
-“Artificial shaking signals in honey bee colonies elicit natural responses”, accepted to Scientific Reports, 2020.
+“Artificial shaking signals in honey bee colonies elicit natural responses”, Scientific Reports 10, 3746 (2020).
+(Paper)(Bibtex)

 - Jacob M. Peters and Kirstin Petersen, “Honeybee swarms use a flow-mediated pheromone signaling scheme to coordinate aggregation”, abstract presented at Society of Integrative and Comparative Biology Annual Meeting (SICB), 2020.
 (Abstract)

 Leveraging Honey Bees as Bio-Monitors

 It is exceedingly difficult to make autonomous robots robustly monitor agricultural environments.
 Colonies of honey bees, however, efficiently locate food sources and coordinate foraging several kilometers from their hive.
 In collaboration with the Molnar-lab at Cornell, we are working towards technology that will allow us to record the flight of foraging honey bees and process all of this noisy data into higher-accuracy foraging probability maps.
 Such techniques will not only let the farmer estimate which areas of the field have been pollinated by managed pollinators, but may also help us optimize the agricultural landscapes for increased pollination.